 Carter Niemeyer retired in 2006 from the U.S. Fish and Wildlife Service where he was the wolf recovery coordinator for Idaho.
 As an expert government trapper, he was a key member of the federal wolf reintroduction team in Canada in the mid-1990s.
 Carter is an Iowa native, but adopted the West as his home in the early 1970s.
 He has two degrees from Iowa State University and is a Wildlife Society certified biologist.
+In 2010 he wrote his first memoir, Wolfer.
+His second collection of stories, Wolf Land, publishes in October 2015.

 Carter has been a trapper, hunter, and wildlife proponent his entire life.
 Wolves, he believes, add to the outdoor experience, and people who see or hear them should consider the experience thrilling.
 Wolves do not, as many believe, kill everything in sight, destroy their own food supply, or lick their chops at kids waiting at bus stops.
 They are simply predators like lions and bears, and anyone who believes otherwise is, well, wrong.